Jennifer Aniston Shares Precious Pics With Courteney Cox's Daughter Coco on Goddaughter's 17th Birthday - E! Online

 Jennifer Aniston is proving she'll always be there for her bestie's whole family.

-After Courteney Cox shared adorable throwback pics to social media to celebrate daughter Coco Arquette turning 17 on Sunday, June 13, Jen followed suit as she posted pics of herself with the teen for the special day.
+After Courteney Cox shared adorable throwback pics to social media to celebrate daughter Coco Arquette turning 17 on Sunday, June 13, Jen followed suit as she posted photos of herself with the teen for the special day.

 One shot from years ago featured the 52-year-old star of The Morning Show with a broad smile while holding up the girl, who is Jen's goddaughter and appeared to be about to lovingly hold the actress' face.
 "Happy birthday my sweet Cocolicious!"
 Jen captioned it.